nulogy/gorgon-test/README.md

 1. `gorgon listen`
 1. In a new tab/window, execute `gorgon`.

+### Installation Troubleshooting

+* If you have trouble installing the *eventmachine* gem on Mac OS X because of an issue with building with openssl, then try using Homebrew's version of `openssl`:
+  * `brew install openssl`
+  * `brew link openssl --force`

 ## Debugging Tools

 * Use `rspec_runner.rb` to debug Gorgon's RspecRunner.
 You can use `binding.pry`.
 To use it, run: `bundle exec ruby rspec_runner.rb`